andyatkinson/andyatkinson.github.io/_posts/2023-07-28-code-with-jason-postgresql-sin-city-ruby.md

 comments: true
 ---

 I joined Jason Swett recently on his podcast and had a great time.
 The podcast topic was PostgreSQL Table Partitioning and how developers can use it.
-We also discussed the 2024 edition Sin City Ruby, a conference Jason organizes and is running for the second time next year.
+We also discussed the 2024 edition of Sin City Ruby, a conference Jason organizes and is running for the second time next year.

 The conference will be held in March of 2024 in Las Vegas.